Back to StorageRadar

 largest_query

-For the most recent scan, show the top 30 largest items (files and folders), sorted from largest to smallest.
+For the most recent scan, show the top 30 largest items, sorted from largest to smallest.
 Include size in GB and risk level for each.

-You get: The heaviest consumers on your disk with sizes and risk labels — the fastest way to find what to review.
+The heaviest consumers on your disk with sizes and risk labels.

 largest_query

-For the most recent scan, show the top 20 largest folders only (groupBy=folder), minimum size 500 MB, sorted by size descending.
+For the most recent scan, show the top 20 largest folders only, minimum size 500 MB, sorted by size descending.

-You get: The biggest folders — fast candidates for manual review in Finder.
+The biggest folders ready for manual review in Finder.

 06 Breakdown by file extension